-- (i) inset appointments which allow one company to replace another as the statutory undertaker for water or wastewater in a specified geographical area within the other Regulated Company's appointed territory (see the section "Termination of a Licence" above); - (ii) facilitating developers, or their contractors, to provide new water mains and service pipes instead of asking Regulated Companies to do the work ("self-lay").
-The Water Act introduced a statutory framework for self-lay (see below);

-- (iii) water supply licence (retail) when a water supply licensee purchases water from the existing water undertaker and supplies water to an eligible customer (i.e. using 50 megalitres per annum).
+- (i) inset appointments which allow one company to replace another as the statutory undertaker for water or sewerage services in a specified geographical area within the other Regulated Company's appointed territory (see the section "Termination of a Licence" above); - (ii) facilitating developers, or their contractors, to provide new water mains and service pipes instead of asking Regulated Companies to do the work ("self-lay").
+The Water Act introduced a statutory framework for self-lay (see below); - (iii) water supply licence (retail) when a water supply licensee purchases wholesale supplies of water from the existing water undertaker and supplies water to a customer's eligible premises (i.e. using 50 megalitres per annum).
 The Water Act introduced a statutory framework for such licences.
-Companies have published access prices under the "cost principle" and have also published indicative access prices, which indicate the approximate scale of discount they would offer to customers in the event that they were supplanted as supplier by a licensee; - (iv) water supply licence (combined) when a water supply licensee supplies water to its eligible customers using a Regulated Company's network (referred to as "common carriage").
+Regulated Companies have published indicative access prices, based on the "cost principle" which indicate the approximate scale of discount they would offer to licensees; - (iv) water supply licence (combined) when a water supply licensee introduces water into the supply system and supplies water to its customer's eligible premises using a Regulated Company's network (referred to as "common carriage").
 All Regulated Companies maintain access codes which set out the conditions under which licensees may introduce water into their networks; - (v) cross-border supplies where a customer in an area adjacent to a neighbouring Regulated Company's territory can connect to another Regulated Company's network and receive a supply; and - (vi) private suppliers or private sewers including on-site water and effluent treatment.

 However, Ofwat is concerned that these methods are not sufficient to promote effective competition.
 On 13 July 2007, Ofwat published a consultation paper which set out a number of possible options for developing the current regime, as well as various options for longer term change to the water and sewerage industry (see "Consultation on market competition in the water and sewerage industries in England and Wales", published 13 July 2007).
-This was followed in December 2007 by a further consultation document setting out its proposals for introducing further competition in the water and sewerage industries in England and Wales by way of changes to the regime (see "Market competition in the water and sewerage industries in England and Wales Part I: Water Supply Licensing", published 20 December 2007).
+This was followed in December 2007 by a further consultation document setting out its proposals for introducing further competition in the water and sewerage industry in England and Wales by way of changes to the regime (see "Market competition in the water and sewerage industries in England and Wales Part I: Water Supply Licensing", published 20 December 2007).
 This document also sets out industry responses to the longer term changes that it identified in the July 2007 consultation paper.
-Ofwat published the second part of that report on 16 May 2008 which, inter alia, considers these issues in more detail (see "Ofwat's review of competition in the water and sewerage industries: Part II").
+Ofwat published the second part of that report on 16 May 2008 which, amongst other things, considers these issues in more detail (see "Ofwat's review of competition in the water and sewerage industries: Part II").